ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 p.close()
 ```

-We could update this easily to print out `%p`, `%x`, `%c`, `%d`, etc. Strings, however, add an extra problem.
-Because strings assume they're being given pointers to `char *` arrays, it will try to get a string at address it reads off the stack.
-This means it can crash the program for out of scope accesses, causing `Segmentation fault` errors.
+We could update this easily to print out `%p`, `%x`, `%c`, `%d`, etc. `%s`, however, adds an extra problem.
+Because the `%s` specifier assumes it's being passed a pointer to a `char *` array, it will try to get a string at the address it reads off the stack.
+This means `%s` can crash the program for out of scope memory accesses, causing `Segmentation fault` errors.

 This just means we have to continually open and close the program within a loop to be able to read through the stack looking for strings:
 ```python